handfistface/ListPoint/replit.md

 ### Feature Specifications
 - **User Accounts**: Registration, login, session management.
 - **Admin Management**: Admin panel for viewing and managing all users, editing user fields, managing roles and groups.
 Admin access is role-based with secure route protection.
+Admins can also manage orphaned lists (lists owned by "None" user) created when parent lists are deleted.
 - **List Creation**: Name, thumbnail, tags.
 All lists are public by default (as of October 11, 2025).
 - **List Types**: Standard (permanent) and Check Lists (template-based with two modes).
 - **Item Operations**: Add, delete, edit (via right-click or long-press), check/uncheck (for Check Lists), undo.